AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Loan/Lease Payoff Insurance

-For example, let’s say you paid $30,000 for your truck, and someone steals it a month later.
-In that time, the value of the truck depreciated to $24,000.
-Loan/lease payoff insurance will pay you 25 percent of the truck’s value, which is $6,000.
+Let’s say you paid $40,000 for your truck, and someone steals it a month later.
+In that time, the value of the truck depreciated to $30,000.
+Loan/lease payoff insurance will pay you 25 percent of the truck’s value, which is $7,500.
 While loan/lease payoff doesn’t pay the entire remainder of a loan like gap insurance does, it usually covers the difference or close to it.

 New Car Replacement Insurance

-If something happens to your new vehicle, there’s a good chance you’ll want to replace it.
-New car replacement insurance helps you pay for a new car (minus the deducible) to replace your former vehicle.
+New car replacement insurance helps you pay for a new car (minus the deducible) to replace your former vehicle should something happen to it.
 Typically, new car replacement insurance costs more than gap insurance.
 It’s a good choice if you’re more concerned with the cost of buying a new car than the outstanding balance of your current loan.

 Better Car Replacement Coverage